|

 Pink Salmon are easily distinguishable by a hump they

 get on their back.
 They are nicknamed humpies.
-The Pinks stage at the mouth of the Garden
+The Pink

 River in August.